dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 be here in front of you, fellow Drupal enthusiasts.

-So now that we have your attention and you briefly know who we are and what to expect from how this presentation may go, lets talk about Drupal and Docker.
+So now that we have your attention and you briefly know who we are and what to expect from how this presentation, lets talk about Drupal and Docker.
 How can these two technologies work together and why you should care.

 ---